Smoczysko/introduction-to-jee-examples/jpa/jpql/README.md

 * dates-search - shows how to search by Date fields in entity (after/before date and between them).
 Example uses [pagination](pagination) code.
 * related-field-search - shows how to search by fields in related entity and to return distinct results (without repetition).
 Example uses [pagination](pagination) and [core/one-to-many](../core/one-to-many) codes.
 * sql-queries - shows how to display (in server logs) SQL queries that JPA makes to database when using EclipseLink as JPA provider.
 Example uses [related-field-search](related-field-search) codes.
+* execute-query - shows how to make bulk actions with JPQL like DELETE and UPDATE.
+Example uses [string-search](string-search) codes.